|

 transmitted a dedicated radio message to the stars at 5pm on 16th

-November 1974 from a radio telescope situated in Arecibo in Puerto Rico (left),
+November 1974 from a radio telescope situated in Arecibo in Puerto Rico (above),

 although other radio and television transmissions had been drifting into space